uc-cdis/indexd/README.md

 Indexd's distributed resolution logic for a given GUID/alias is roughly as follows:

-1. Attempt to get local record with given input (as GUID)
+1. Attempt to get a local record with given input (as GUID)
-2. Attempt to get local record with given input (as alias)
+2. Attempt to get a local record with given input (as alias)
 3. Attempt distributed resolution using connected services configured in Indexd's `DIST` config
   * It is possible to resolve to a service that is *not* another Indexd, provided that a sufficient client is written to convert from the existing format to the format Indexd expects
     * Currently we have a [DOI Client](https://github.com/uc-cdis/doiclient) and [GA4GH's DOS Client](https://github.com/uc-cdis/dosclient)